-The main purpose of document verification is to check whether the documents uploaded by the user – such as ID, passport, driving licence, bank statement, and many more – are authentic or not.
+The main purpose of document verification is to check whether the documents uploaded by the user – such as ID, passport, driving license, bank statement, and many more – are authentic or not.
 It also protects your business from potential fraud by detecting and flagging forged, fake or stolen documents before a business relationship can commence with a customer.
 It can be used in a plethora of industries to onboard new customers or workforce digitally.

 Aims and Techniques of Cybercriminals Used to Manipulate Documents